 A hard plate is important, but doesn’t add much security to a gun safe with inadequate steel.

 The point of a hard plate is to protect the most vulnerable area of the safe to direct access.
 However this only really works if the steel of a gun safe is thick enough that drilling holes is time consuming.

-The sheet metal of most gun safes is so thin that a large circle of holes can be drilled and punched out on any side of the gun safe.
-Even that would take more time than prying open the door or hacking through the wall with an ax or Sawzall.
+The sheet metal of most gun safes is so thin that a large circle of holes can be quickly drilled and punched out on any side of the gun safe.
+Even that would take more time than prying open the door, or hacking through the wall with an ax or Sawzall.

 RelockersRelockers are designed to permanently immobilize the bolt work if tampering is detected.

 The most important location for a relocker is on the lock assembly itself, which is one of the more fragile parts of the bolt work.
 Most mechanical dial locks will get hit with a hammer or pry bar during a break-in.